mohiddin0786/redrob-ranker/README.md

                                       research_penalty × domain_fit_penalty)
             + 0.25 × behavioral_score (behavioral_features @ behavioral_weights)

-honeypot candidates → final_score = -1.0 (hard gate, not a scoring component)
+honeypot candidates are assigned final_score = -1.0 and excluded from the top ranking.
+Weights are hardcoded in app/rank.py
+Penalty factors are multiplicative scalars in [0,1].
+They reduce scores when profile attributes conflict with target requirements.
 ```

 Semantic similarity is exact: L2-normalized BGE embeddings via a single NumPy